 Jacob Harold is President and Chief Executive Officer at GuideStar.
 Previously he led grantmaking for the Philanthropy Program at the Hewlett Foundation.
 Between 2006 and 2012, he oversaw $30 million in grants that, together, aimed to build a 21st-century infrastructure for smart giving.
 At the beginning of his career, Jacob worked as a climate change campaigner for Rainforest Action Network and Greenpeace USA and as organizing director at Citizen Works.
 He also worked as a consultant to nonprofits and foundations at the Bridgespan Group and as a climate change strategist for the David and Lucile Packard Foundation based at The Energy and Resources Institute in New Delhi, India.
 Jacob was named to the 2014, 2015, and 2016 NonProfit Times (NPT) Power and Influence Top 50 lists, and currently serves as a term member for the Council on Foreign Relations.
 He serves on the advisory boards of the Center for Effective Philanthropy, Emerging Practitioners in Philanthropy, Duke University Center for the Advancement of Social Entrepreneurship, Bright Funds Foundation, and Docusign IMPACT.
-He is a member of the Digital Impact Leadership Council and a member of the editorial board of the Nonprofit and Voluntary Sector Quarterly.
+Jacob is a member of the editorial board of the Nonprofit and Voluntary Sector Quarterly.

 Trista Harris is a passionate advocate for leaders in the philanthropic and nonprofit sectors.
 Trista’s work has been covered by the Chronicle of Philanthropy, CNN, Forbes, the New York Times, and numerous social sector blogs.
 She is also the co-author of the book “How to Become a Nonprofit Rockstar” and the upcoming book “FutureGood”.
 She speaks internationally about using the tools of futurism in the social sector.

 Crystal brings to The Libra Foundation a wealth of domestic and international experience across a broad spectrum of equity-focused issues.
 For six years, Crystal lived in Singapore where she built bridges between civil society and emerging donors in Southeast Asia to address income inequality and climate change.
 As managing director of the Aspen Institute’s Environmental Fellowship, Crystal designed a global leadership program focused on the food system’s impact on the environment.
 Feeding her interest in equitable health care, Crystal was CEO of the Blue Shield of California Foundation where she spearheaded work to achieve universal health coverage.
 She was also part of the founding team at The California Wellness Foundation where she led a groundbreaking initiative to shift youth violence prevention from a criminal justice issue to a public health effort.
 She has served on the boards of the Center for Effective Philanthropy, Northern California Grantmakers, Asian Venture Philanthropy Network, and Grantmakers in Health.
 Most recently Crystal was appointed by Governor Jerry Brown to serve on the California State Board of Food and Agriculture.
 She has also lived and worked in China and Mexico.

 Katie Ingersoll is Education Manager at DataArts, formerly the Cultural Data Project (CDP).
 Katie joined the CDP in 2011 as a Help Desk and User Support Assistant, and stepped into the role of Associate for New York State in 2013.
 She has worked in a variety of libraries and recently earned a Master of Library Science.
 The CDP is the perfect environment to satisfy her librarian’s interest in keeping information well organized, as well as serving as a resource to users.
 Before coming to the CDP she spent a year working with the Prometheus Radio Project on policy advocacy, crunching data and organizing people to create opportunities for more community radio stations.
 In her free time she dreams of being a writer, and starting her own community radio station someday.

 Mari Kuraishi is the President of the Jessie Ball duPont Fund, a place-based funder based in Jacksonville, FL.
 Prior to heading up the duPont Fund, Mari co-founded GlobalGiving with Dennis Whittle, and served as President until 2018.
 In 2011, Mari was named one of Foreign Policy’s top 100 Global Thinkers for “crowdsourcing worldsaving.”
 Before GlobalGiving, she worked at the World Bank where she managed and created some of the Bank’s most innovative loans.
 She currently serves as chair of the board of GuideStar and the board of DataKind, and remains on the board of GlobalGiving.

 Josh Levy is Co-Founder of the Center for Digital Resilience and Founder of the Digital Security Exchange, an initiative that connects civil society organizations to trusted digital security experts who help keep vulnerable data and networks safe from exposure, exploitation, and attack.
 As an advocacy and campaign director with organizations including Free Press and Access Now, he has helped lead global efforts to protect free expression online, fight for privacy and the right to encryption, secure strong open Internet rules, reign in overreaching government surveillance, and otherwise protect the rights of at-risk Internet users.
-Josh is a former Non-Resident Fellow at the Digital Civil Society Lab.
+Josh is a former Non-Resident Fellow at Stanford's Digital Civil Society Lab.

 Di Luong is a researcher at the Media Mobilizing Project, where she is developing a national database to increase the transparency of predictive policing algorithms.
 She previously worked as a policy analyst with USAID and USDA in Washington, DC and with UNICEF in Ghana.
 Luong received an award from Making All Voices Count’s Global Innovation Competition (2015) and the Ford Foundation/Media Democracy Fund Technology Exchange Fellowship in 2017.

 Sean Martin McDonald is CEO of FrontlineSMS, founder of Digital Public, a founding member of the Frontline Legal, Capture the Ocean, and Feedback Labs projects.
 FrontlineSMS uses the convenience and reach of messaging to improve the reach, efficiency, and value of digital engagement in more than 140 countries.
 Sean is also an advisor and affiliate with the Clinton Global Initiative, Harvard's Berkman Center, Digital Democracy, ECPAT USA, TechChange and UNDP.
 Sean is a former Non-Resident Fellow at Stanford's Digital Civil Society Lab.